Skip to content

 4. Remove the veal shanks and add the onions, carrots, celery, and garlic to the pot and sauté for 3 to 4 minutes before mixing in the tomato paste.
 The tomato paste is used to help darken and thicken the braising liquid.

-5. Cook for 2 minutes, add the tomatoes, and then deglaze with the wine; then add the beef stock, bay leaves, parsley, thyme, and salt.
+5. Cook for 2 minutes, add the tomatoes, and deglaze with the wine.
+Then add the beef stock, bay leaves, parsley, thyme, and salt.
 Make sure the liquid is seasoned very well.

-6. Add the veal shanks back into the pot, submerge them, place a cover on the pot, and cook in the oven for 2 to 2 ½ hours or until very tender and easily removed from the bone.
+6. Add the veal shanks back into the pot, submerge them, cover the pot, and cook in the oven for 2 to 2 ½ hours or until very tender and easily removed from the bone.

 step by step procedures for cooking osso bucco